poshaughnessy/peteroshaughnessy.com/src/content/posts/2022-04-03-how-was-your-paternity-leave.md

 Last October, I switched being a web developer for an altogether tougher test!
 I became a full-time parent, on paternity leave for 5½ months, thanks to the very generous, new [equal parenthood leave policy from my employer](https://www.johnlewispartnership.co.uk/media/press/y2021/jlp-launches-new-support.html) (this post is written in a personal capacity).
 Tomorrow I'm starting back at work and I wanted to write a bit about my experience, because:

 - My colleagues are bound to ask me _"how was your paternity leave?"_ and it's going to be difficult to answer without me sighing and inviting them for a chat over a coffee.
 Either that or pointing them to this blog post.
-- I need to say a big thank you to my employer for giving me all this time off, and a big thank you to my wife and my parents-in-law
+- I need to say a big thank you to my employer for giving me all this time off.
 - I seem to recall there was some Twitter spat a few months back about paternity leave.
 Something like only woke millennial work-shy loser dads would want to take time out from work to help out with the kids?
 Dads don't breastfeed, so why do they need time off work?
 Hmm.
-Well, in our case it was really important and necessary that I had time off to help - this post will explain why!
+Well, in our case it was really important and necessary that I had time off to help - this post will hopefully explain why!

 The first thing I should say is that our two kids are OK, they're doing alright.
 That's the most important thing.
 It's been hard though.
 Really hard!
 I mean, I knew it was going to be hard, but it's been harder than that.
 I thought it would get a bit easier towards the end.
 Well, that's actually been true, but literally just in the last couple of days.